keboola/connection-docs/management/index.md

 permalink: /management/
 ---

-Everything you do in KBC, must be done in KBC **Project**.
-Project is a basic organizational unit in which all the work is done.
-Projects are grouped into **Ogranizatons** which are assigned to **Maintainers**.
+Everything you do in KBC must take place within a KBC **Project**, a basic organizational unit.
+Projects are grouped into **Organizations**, and organizations are assigned to **Maintainers**.
 A maintainer is usually a Keboola Partner.

-A brief overview of the project management features is available in the corresponding part of the [Tutorial](/overview/tutorial/management/).
+A brief overview of the project management features is available in our [tutorial](/overview/tutorial/management/).

 {% comment %}
 notifikace